michaelbui99/RocketMAN/README.md

 # Introduction
 This repository contains the course project for the Game Development course at VIA University College.

+# Concept
+The game present various mini challenges where the answer to every challenge is simple: Rocket Jump gud.

 # References
 ## Disclaimer